 Some of you will have seen the post that went up at Ebooks Direct a couple/few weeks back regarding the effects of Brexit on our ebook sales business.
 The Young Wizards books went into their first non-North American English language editions via the UK’s Transworld/Corgi all the way back in 1991… and the thought that the UK YW fans (a steadfast, patient and faithful bunch) were going to be shut out of access to the YW-verse by the irrationality of their government has been bothering me.

-That said, there’s no avoiding the likelihood that the UK government is having too much fun painting itself into an increasingly Europhobic corner to see sense before the end of the year and cooperate in establishing something like a Brexit-with-deal, as opposed to the catastrophic no-deal option yawning before them.
-So this has become an opportunity to advance some plans that have been bubbling around here for a while.
+That said, there’s no avoiding the likelihood that the UK government is having too much fun painting itself into an increasingly Europhobic corner to see sense right now (or any time soon).
+So this annoying situation has become an opportunity to advance some plans that have been bubbling around here for a while.

-Therefore: starting in Q1 of 2021, we’ll be launching the revised-and-updated Young Wizards New Millennium edition novels in both paperback and ebook formats worldwide*, via Amazon.
+Therefore: starting in Q4 of 2021, we’ll be launching the revised-and-updated Young Wizards New Millennium edition novels in both paperback and ebook formats worldwide*, via Amazon.
 (And yes, I know: I share a lot of people’s ambivalence regarding using this particular distribution entity.
 But right now it’s the best way to go forward with this effort and still maintain control over which countries and territories are in play—as I must do to be in compliance with my existing contracts.)

 A bit more detail on this.
 I can’t independently release the NMEs in print format in North America and the Philippines, because those rights are held by the present US/Canadian traditional publisher, Harcourt.
 Nor can I “go wide” on the NME ebook rights in the North American market: similar (if a bit more complex) reasons.
 But, that said… both print and ebook rights in the rest of the world are another matter.